jcwade/getting-data-project/CodeBook.md

 dataset.
 The feature values are means in groups defined by (subject, activity) pairs.
 The units are therefore the same as those in the first dataset.

+This dataset is stored in "uci-har-averages.txt" by the "run_analysis.R" script.
+The first line is a header line.